Daniel-Fernandez-951/Mining-Stats/README.md

 Limitations:

 Can only run across 2 miners currently.
-I am still working out, in my head, how I will make it scalable to accommodate X number of miners.
+I am still working out how I will make it scalable to accommodate X number of miners.